rochards/learning-cs/operating-systems/README.md

 - stack variables die quickly;
 - the following registers where covered: *stack pointer (sp)*, *base pointer (bp)* and *link register (lr)*

+**Curiosity section :nerd_face:**
+- when a function returns, that portion of memory is not cleaned by the compiler.
+It all remains there and will be overwritten when another function is called;
+- When a program compiles, the compiler goes through all the code, looks at all the functions, and 'decides' how much memory is required.
+It then tells the process to allocate this memory when it runs.
+Many optimizations are made, such as whether to allocate a variable in memory or keep it in registers (if there are enough)..

 ## Terminal commands for linux used through the course

 To know more about any commands below, just use the `man <command-name>` in terminal.
 Ex.: `man uname`